olivDiogo/SmartHome/docs/useCases/uc08_toDeactiveDevice/uc08_readme.md

         Non-existing device: If the device does not exist, the system will not deactivate it.

 ### 1.2.
 Dependency on other use cases
-This UC depends on the following UCs:
+This UC depends on UC06.
-* UC01 - a House must exist
-* UC02 - a Room must exist
-* UC05 - a Device must exist in a Room

 ### 1.3.
 Relevant domain model aggregates
 ![Device](../../ooa/4.agreggateModels/Device.svg)